Reentry Resources for Organizers

 One key question that keeps cropping up as we prepare for restarting in-person activities is: How will we know when the time is right?
 All music, dance, and song groups need to chart their own course based on their location, state and local public health guidance, type of event, and community needs.
 We hope the following set of resources will help organizers navigate the myriad decisions involved with safely resuming in-person events.

 CDSS offers these resources as reference materials.
 They are not meant to be taken as all-inclusive, hard and fast guidelines.
 The information available to us and our understanding of risk continues to evolve.
-At this point (June 7, 2021) we believe these are important topics for organizers to consider when preparing for reentry.
+We believe these are important topics for organizers to consider when preparing for reentry.
 We encourage you to use any portions that are helpful and add any other considerations that apply to your community.

 Feedback and Updates